|

 Black Breastfeeding Week was created in 2014 by a collective of Black leaders from the breastfeeding field and is celebrated annually from August 25-31.
 The observance was developed as a response to the high black infant mortality rate, the lack of diversity in the lactation field, and unique cultural barriers among Black women, and shines a light on efforts and initiatives that support breastfeeding among Black families. |

-2024 Theme: Reclaiming Culture Through Lactation Semana de La Lactancia Latina was created in 2023 by the Union de Lideres de Lactancia Latino (Latinx Lactation Collective) and is celebrated annually on the first Tuesday following Labor Day to the following Monday, this year September 3-9.
+2025 Theme: Territory of the Heart/Breastfeeding without Borders Semana de La Lactancia Latina was created in 2023 by the Union de Lideres de Lactancia Latino (Latinx Lactation Collective) and is celebrated this year from September 8-14.
 The observance aims to uplift voices from the Latino/x community, and celebrate the diverse cultures and resilience of Latino communities.
 The collective also strives to bring awareness to the unique barriers faced by these communities and advocates for language justice. |

 2025 Theme: A World of Support: Creating Breastfeeding-Friendly Workplaces Everywhere